 Although worksheets for salary, benefits and expenses are in one document, it is important for church officials to separate these items when reporting budget and expenditures to the congregation.
 It is particularly important that financial reporting not leave the impression that expenses are part of a pastor’s salary.

-Specifics for the 2016-2017 guidelines:
+Specifics for the 2019-2020 guidelines:

-- The recommended IRS mileage reimbursement rate for 2016 is 54 cents per mile.
+- The recommended IRS mileage reimbursement rate for 2019 is 58 cents per mile.

-The goal of these guidelines is to help provide a financial guide that is supportive of ministers and their families and also fair to the congregation in which they serve.
-With this end in view, these guidelines are offered as a resource for your congregation and conference in the coming year.
+These guidelines are offered as a resource for your congregation and conference in the coming year.
 As always, your feedback and questions are welcome.